bkoz/weaviate/README.md

 ```
 secret/app-env created
 ```
 - Use the Openshift web console UI to edit the values in the secret to reflect your environment.
+Make sure there are noticenewline control characters in the values.
 - Install the reccomended VSCode python extension.
 - Create a python virtual environment.
 (View -> Command Pallette -> Run Task -> devfile)
 - Test the weaviate service.